Jeff-HOU/UROP-Adversarial-Feature-Matching-for-Text-Generation/README.md

 # UROP-Adversarial-Feature-Matching-for-Text-Generation
 This is my first [UROP](https://urop.ust.hk) project.

-It is an implementation and improvement to [this paper](author/Adversarial Feature Matching for Text Generation.pdf) Authors' code can be found under [/author](/author)
+It is an implementation and improvement to [this paper](/author/Adversarial-Feature-Matching-for-Text-Generation.pdf) Authors' code can be found under [author](/author)

-## Used Packages:
+## Packages used:
 * tensorflow
 * numpy
 * pandas